radheshpai87/YSCAM/README.md

 - **Text Classification**: Analyzes the content of messages to detect scam patterns
 - **Risk Pattern Detection**: Uses rule-based patterns to identify high-risk signals
 - **Document Processing**: Extracts text from various document formats (PDF, DOCX, images)
+- **Lightweight OCR**: Uses cloud-based OCR service for efficient text extraction from images
 - **REST API**: Provides an API for easy integration with other systems
 - **Detailed Explanations**: Provides human-readable explanations of classifications

+## Lightweight OCR Implementation

+This system uses a cloud-based OCR solution via the OCRSpace API instead of local Tesseract for several advantages:

+- **Performance**: Significantly faster processing time compared to local Tesseract OCR
+- **Reliability**: No more "Tesseract process timeout" errors on resource-constrained environments
+- **Compatibility**: Works well with Render's free tier without memory/CPU limitations
+- **Maintenance**: No need to install or maintain complex OCR binaries

+The OCR system includes:

+- Intelligent caching to reduce API calls
+- Automatic image optimization for better OCR results
+- Fallback mechanisms when OCR is unavailable
+- Support for JPEG, PNG, and BMP image formats

+For more details, see [Lightweight OCR Documentation](LIGHTWEIGHT_OCR_README.md).

 ## API Access